 This counter shows the exact position of the red blinking marker.
 You can enter the value directly into it if you want to get an absolute precision.
 You can use standard navigation keys here: Home, End, Left Arrow, Right Arrow.

 Windows 2000 and XP users will see this bar transparent.
-Anyway, it represents the whole recorded track ready for editing.
+Anyway, it represents the whole recorded message ready for editing.
 The ruler above it shows the scale for rough orientation depending on the length of recording.
 Once you position cut-out markers highlighted zone represents the part of recording that will go away if you click on Cut.
 Click anywhere on the positioning bar to place the red blinking marker which represents the starting point for the playback.